AjayTomar3342/Wikipedia_NLP_Project/README.md

 ### Visualization Results:

 All these analysis are done using both Python and Power BI.
 Some of the visuals are shown below:

 <img src="Results/Project_1.PNG">
+Vital People across the history of mankind have different categories.
+Here, the difference between positive and negative sentiments proportion is shown.
+Philosophers have the highest positive sentiment proportion and military leaders have highest negative proportions.
 <img src="Results/Project_2.PNG">
+Here, the positive words proportion is compared article wise.
+It's apparent that serial killers have significant less proportion(by 3-4%) than vital people.
 <img src="Results/Project_3.PNG">
+Here, the negative words proportion is compared article wise.
+It's clear that serial killers have significant high proportion(10-12%) than vital people.
 <img src="Results/Project_4.PNG">
+Here, using boxplots, overall picture of difference in terms of positive and negative proportion is shown for both serial killers and vital people.
+This visual also confirms the results we acquired from other visuals and our hypothesis.

 Above visuals are taken from Python's matplotlib library results.